kgtoker/MSBNSC/README.md

     * Use the main_MSBNSC_ALL.m to run the Multi-Scale Superpixel Based Nearest Subspace Classifier

 # Notes
-* Ensure that the ERS code is correctly placed in the designated subfolder to enable seamless integration with the classifier.
+* Please ensure that the ERS code is correctly placed in the designated subfolder to enable seamless integration with the classifier.
 * Refer to the documentation within the ERS repository for additional information on its usage and functionalities.

 If you use the dataset, please cite the papers given below,